-I'm currently a sort of occasional floating cast member of the BBC's current series of very short meme-esque sketches, the Quickies, and have made a couple of them this year.
+I was a sort of occasional floating cast member of the BBC's series of very short meme-esque sketches, the Quickies, and made a couple of them in 2018.
 The first was an idea by Maddy Anholt in which she and I play royal wedding planners who interview people in Windsor about Harry and Meghan to find out how they really feel; the second was a fun script about Love Island by Catherine Brinkworth in which I play a tribal drummer and which co-stars Olga Koch and Alison Thea-Skot; and the third explored the concept of cat people and dog people and involved me playing a dog-mutant thing fighting Alice Marshall's cat-mutant.

 An anthology series of short sketches curated and directed by Matthew Highton in which an assortment of characters present some sort of simple instructional video which very quickly goes off the rails.
 I've co-written and performed in three instalments (How To Draw An Elephant; How To Do Regional Accents and How To Conjure A Spirit) and the series also features Ali Brice's How To Break The Ice At Parties and Matt's How To Carve A Pumpkin.

 Tony Law & Friends On Ice: The Battle For Icetopia (2017)